dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Navigation --> Roll`
    :Shortcut:  :kbd:`Shift-Numpad4`, :kbd:`Shift-Numpad6`

-Rotate the viewport camera around its local Z axis in 15° discrete steps by default, see :ref:`rotation angle <prefs-navigation-rotation_angle>` preference to configure.
+Rotate the viewport camera around its viewing direction in 15° discrete steps by default.
+See the :ref:`rotation angle <prefs-navigation-rotation_angle>` preference to configure.

+To reset the roll, you can first align the view to the global X axis using :kbd:`Numpad3`, then orbit to get back to the regular perspective view.

 .. _bpy.ops.view3d.view_pan: